 In addition, processes with lower dynamical kicks could prevent ejection.
 One promising mechanism is the Kozai resonance (Kozai 1962; Miller & Hamilton 2002b).
-If a stable hierarchical triple is formed, then resonant processes can pump up the inner binary's eccentricity high enough so that it would quickly merge due to gravitational radiation and without any dynamical kick to eject the IMBH from the cluster.
-Two-body captures (captures in which an interloper passes close enough to the isolated IMBH that it becomes bound and merges due to gravitational radiation) would also result in mergers without dynamical kicks.
-Both Kozai-resonance-induced mergers and two-body captures are devoid of dynamical kicks, but they would suffer a gravitational radiation recoil.
-A system in which a $10~M{\odot}$ black hole merges into a 130 M{\odot} non-rotating black hole would have a recoil velocity $20 \text{ km s}^{-1} \le v_r \le 200 \text{ km s}^{-1}$ (Favata, Hughes, & Holz 2004).
-Since $v_r \sim (m_1/m_0)^2$, a merger between a 10 M{\odot} black hole and a seed black hole of mass of 250 M{\odot} , as discussed above, would experience a recoil velocity $\lesssim 50 \text{ km s}^{-1}$.
+If a stable hierarchical triple is formed, then resonant processes can pump up the inner binary's eccentricity high enough so that it would quickly merge because of gravitational radiation and without any dynamical kick to eject the IMBH from the cluster.
+Two-body captures (captures in which an interloper passes close enough to the isolated IMBH that it becomes bound and merges as a result of gravitational radiation) would also result in mergers without dynamical kicks.
+Both Kozai resonanceinduced mergers and two-body captures are devoid of dynamical kicks, but they would suffer a gravitational radiation recoil.
+A system in which a 10 M{\odot} black hole merges into a 130 M{\odot} nonrotating black hole would have a recoil velocity 20 km s-1 $\leq v_r \leq$ 200 km s-1 (Favata et al. 2004).
+Since $v_r \sim (m_1/m_0)^2$, a merger between a 10 M{\odot} black hole and a seed black hole of mass of 250 M{\odot} , as discussed above, would experience a recoil velocity ≤ 50 km s-1.
 Mergers with lower mass objects that are torn apart by tidal forces, such as white dwarfs, would receive no gravitational radiation recoil.
 Finally, a range of interloper masses instead of the simplified single mass population that we used here may also affect retention statistics since a smaller interloper would impart smaller kicks while still contributing to hardening.